UNDER THE MOUNTAIN

 The town, founded by the Plymouth Company in 1841, gave Brookes the impression of being “essentially English,” which he ascribed to the more than 800 colonists from Devon and Cornwall.

-The Poles arrived in Taranaki at a time when the man who laid out the town in 1841 was its provincial superintendent.
-Frederic Alonso Carrington had left New Zealand in 1843-after the New Zealand Company absorbed the Plymouth Company, then cut survey contracts, materials, wages, and eventually his surveying job-but he did not lose his love for that part of New Zealand, and returned with his family in 1857.
+The Poles arrived in Taranaki at a time when the man who laid out the town in 1841, Frederic Alonso Carrington, was its provincial superintendent.
+Carrington had left New Zealand in 1843—after the New Zealand Company absorbed his employer, the Plymouth Company, then cut his survey contracts, his materials, his wages, and eventually his surveying job—but he never lost his love for that part of New Zealand, and returned with his family in 1857.

 Despite Carrington’s championing for a harbour, it took until 1881 before he laid the foundation stone for the New Plymouth breakwater, and another five years before overseas ships berthed alongside a finished structure.